THIS IS THE 2014 BIG PARADE FAQ. It was last updated on May 29, 2014.

 NEXT BIG QUESTION: TIMING

-- Once our timetables are up, please remember that they are super approximate, and we can run late.
+- Please remember that our timetables are super approximate, and we can run late.
 Please follow us on Twitter for exact location updates.
 (If you don’t use Twitter, and you’re waiting at one of our designated join points, there’s almost certain to be somebody who does.
 Ask!)
+If you are trying to join us on the move, remember: intercept - don’t chase.

 NEXT BIG QUESTION: FOOD